keystone-engine/keystone-engine.github.io/docs/beyond_llvm.md

 - **Bindings**: As a framework, Keystone supports multiple bindings on top of the core, starting with Python (more bindings will be added later).
 This makes it easy to be adopted by developers.

 With all that said, LLVM is an awesome project, which Keystone was born from.
-However, Keystone is not just LLVM, but offering more because it has been designed & implemented especially for disassembling/reversing to answer the demand of security community.
+However, Keystone is not just LLVM, but offering more because it has been designed & implemented to be an independent framework.